 Part of coming to camp is making new friends.
 At the same time, if your child wants to bring a friend with them to camp, or if they would like to be re-united in a cabin with a friend from a previous year, we will do our very best to honor one cabin mate request.
-See our Cabin Mate Policy for more information.
+See our Cabin Mate Procedure for more information.
 If you would like your child to be separate from another camper, these requests must be made in writing and sent two weeks prior.